kmauter/RankWebProject/README.md

 ## Automation Between
 - [ ] When submission due date is passed, trigger Automation
-- [ ] Randomize order of songs
+- [X] Randomize order of songs
-- [ ] Create Spotify playlist (if given spotify account to make playlist in)
+- [X] Create Spotify playlist (if given spotify account to make playlist in)
-- [ ] Create Youtube playlist (if given youtube account to make playlist in OR default account)
+- [X] Create Youtube playlist (if given youtube account to make playlist in OR default account)
-- [ ] Switch stage to ranking
+- [X] Switch stage to ranking
-- [ ] Fetch additional song data from spotify (loudness, happiness, etc.)

 ## Automation Bug Tracker
 - [X] Update Game table to include playlist links